ioos/compliance-checker/README.md

 positional arguments:
   dataset_location      Defines the location of the dataset to be checked.
+                        The location can be a local netCDF file, a remote OPeNDAP endpoint, a remote netCDF file which returns content-type header of 'application/x-netcdf', or an
+                        ERDDAP TableDAP endpoint.
+Note that the ERDDAP TableDAP endpoint will currently attempt to fetch the entire TableDAP dataset.

 optional arguments:
   -h, --help            show this help message and exit